 Here’s what you need to know about the Korean Air pet policies, regardless of your dog’s size, age, and temperament.

 - Flying with Pets in the Cabin: Pets weighing less than 7kg, or around 15lbs, will be able to fly alongside you in a Korean Air cabin.
-The price will vary by flight and destination, but pet parents should expect to pay between $100 and $200 per flight for in-cabin transportation
+The price will vary by flight, destination, and your pet’s weight, but pet parents should expect to pay between $150 and $300 per flight for in-cabin transportation

 - Flying with Pets as Checked Baggage: Pets who weigh between 7lkg and 32kg, or between 15lbs and 70lbs, will need to fly as checked baggage.
 Some airplanes will be able to accommodate pets weighing up to 100lbs, but you will need to call ahead to ask.
 Animals traveling this way are subject to certain breed-specific restrictions.
 You’ll also spend more to fly this way – somewhere between $200 and $400 depending on your destination.